Find your crowd, Spark your creativity, Have fun!

 How do you support neurodivergent young people?

-The Saturday Space is designed to be inclusive and supportive of neurodivergent young people who are of mainstream ability but may need extra support in social situations.
-We aim to create an environment where everyone feels comfortable exploring new activities and building confidence.
-While the group is not intended for those who require intensive one-on-one support, we ensure each young person gets the attention they need within the group setting.
+The Saturday Space is designed to be inclusive and welcoming for neurodivergent young people aged 10–16 who are of mainstream ability but may need a bit of extra support in social situations.
+Our goal is to create a space where everyone feels comfortable, valued, and able to join in at their own pace.

 I have further questions.
 Can I speak with someone before signing up for the taster session?